Becheler/Becheler.github.io/pages/quetzal.md

 }
 ```

 And that's it !

 Compile, run, and get as an output the ancestral location of the tree and
 the topology:

 ```
 Ann Arbor (((((a,d),e),b),f),c)
 ```

+# Going further is part of the fun

+Actually it was the main focus of Quetzal design: answering some questions by enabling new ones.

-- You want to change the dipsersal model ?
+- Do you want to change the dispersal model ?
-- You want to simulate explicit allelic states ?
+- Do you want to simulate explicit allelic states ?
-- You want to change the demographic growth ?
+- Do you want to change the demographic growth ?
-- You want to incorporate landscape heterogeneity in the model ?
+- Do you want to incorporate landscape heterogeneity in the model ?

-This is totally expected and doable: type your own components code respecting some basic
+This is totally expected and doable: code only your customized components respecting some basic
 constraints, and inject them in your main function.

 Quetzal code will adapt to your components: **no need to recode everything !**